-The audience for Les Femmes savantes was very mixed and included a lot of young people, some of whom had the text of the play with them since they had evidently been reading it for school.
+When I saw Les Femmes savantes in Lyon 339 years later, the audience was very mixed and included a lot of young people, some of whom had the text of the play with them since they had evidently been reading it for school.

 On the way out some of them already started looking up things they hadn’t understood, which was a consolation for me since I wasn’t the only one who missed some of the seventeenth century gags in the play.